 - High fuel-to-steam efficiency

-- Rapid startup and excellent load following response
+- Rapid startup (quick-start boiler) and excellent load following response

 - Low blowdown rates